-- shift to use sustainable modes as those staff who have parking charges passed down by their employer will be incentivised to seek alternative methods of getting to work. - funds generated through the application of a WPL would be ring-fenced solely for the reinvestment into the transport network (including operation of the WPL), improving alternatives to the private car and thus further influencing mode choice; and - a charge on spaces regardless of whether they are used will encourage employers to reduce their supply of private parking; saving the employer money spent on maintenance but also presenting the opportunity to redevelop land previously used for parking for employment or housing.
+- shift to use sustainable modes as those staff who have parking charges passed down by their employer will be incentivised to seek alternative methods of getting to work. - funds generated through the application of a WPL would be ring-fenced solely for the reinvestment into the transport network (including operation of the WPL), improving alternatives to the private car and thus further influencing mode choice; and

+• a charge will encourage employers to reduce their supply of private parking; saving the employer money spent on maintenance but also presenting the opportunity to redevelop land previously used for parking for employment or housing.